archetype-themes/plugin-theme-component/docs/Snippet-Components.md

 **External NodeJS Module**

 - Create an external Node.js module inside a new Git repository
-- Include the new Node.js module with npm as a Section dependency.
+- Include the new Node.js module with npm as a Component dependency.

 ```shell
 # Add a package from our GitHub Package Repository